-Donate to help Smardale Nature Reserve.
+Donate to help Smardale Nature Reserve

 Your donation will help improve Smardale Nature Reserve to make it both a haven for wildlife and also give the access needed for people.Cumbria Wildlife Trust

-By next spring, we also plan to put in place new information panels telling you more about this surprisingly different area of the nature reserve, along with a red squirrel feeding station.
-The feeding station will provide food for these marvellous creatures and will give you a place to more easily spot them.
+But there is still much more to do.
+We plan to put in place new information panels sharing with you more about this surprisingly different area of the nature reserve, along with a red squirrel feeding station.
+The feeding station will provide specialist food for these marvellous creatures and will give you a place to more easily spot them.